Darxo/Hardened/README.md

 - **Fencer** no longer grants +10% chance to hit or 20% less fatigue cost.
 It now causes your fencing swords to lose 50% less durability
 - **Flail Spinner** now has a 100% chance to procc (up from 50%) but will only target a random different valid enemy
 - **Formidable Approach** is completely reworked.
 Moving next to an enemy that has less maximum Hitpoints than you, removes Confident from them.
 Moving next to an enemy grants +15 Melee Skill against them until they damage you
-- **Fortified Mind** now grants 30% more Resolve (up from 25%).
-This Bonus is now reduces by 1% for each point of Weight on your Helmet
+- **Fortified Mind** now grants +30 Resolve (instead of 25% more) and you lose Resolve equal to the Weight of your Helmetweight
 - **Fresh and Furious** now has a fatigue threshold of 50% (up from 30%).
 It now checks your fatige when you end your turn, instead of at the start of your turn
 - **Ghostlike** has been completely reworked.
 It no longer has any requirements.
 It now grants 50% of your Resolve as extra Melee Defense during your turn.
 When you start or resume your turn not adjacent to enemies, gain +15% Armor Penetration and 15% more damage against adjacent targets until you wait or end your turn
 - **Hybridization** is completely reworked.
 It still grants 10% of your base Ranged Skill as Melee Skill/Defense.
 It now causes piercing type hits to the body to inclict **Arrow to the Knee**, cutting type hits to inflict **Overwhelmed**, blunt type headshots to inflict stagger and any hit with them to stun a staggered opponent and throwing spears to deal 50% more damage to shields